pvigier/pvigier.github.io-jekyll/_posts/2018-02-09-dependency-graph.md

 * Harder to reuse the code: as many files are dependent on each other, if you want to reuse a file in another project, you must also take the other ones.
 * Harder to debug: as many pieces of codes are coupled, you will have to look at a lot of files if you want to trace back a bug.

 There are many ways to avoid circular dependencies.
 The most obvious one is to design well the project with independent modules or even to break a big project in smaller libraries.
+Moreover, it may be okay to have a small circular dependency inside a small module/library but not through the whole project.

-Design patterns like [Observer](http://gameprogrammingpatterns.com/observer.html) or [Event Queue](http://gameprogrammingpatterns.com/event-queue.html) can also be of great help.
+Design patterns like [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), [Observer](http://gameprogrammingpatterns.com/observer.html) or [Event Queue](http://gameprogrammingpatterns.com/event-queue.html) can also be of great help.
 By the way, I recommend you to have a look at [Game Programming Patterns](http://gameprogrammingpatterns.com/) by Robert Nystrom if you do not know this book already.

 Finally, you could use my little script to monitor the architecture of your project.

 # Some details on the code

 The script is pretty simple.
 I use the `re` module of Python to find the `#include`'s in source files.

 Then the scripts creates a graph and uses a port to Python of [graphviz](https://www.graphviz.org/) to draw the graph.
 Graphviz creates very beautiful, this amazing tool is also used, for instance, by Doxygen to generate its diagram.